Story At-A-Glance

 “The new facility will be able to provide a permanent home for the welding class.
-Now it is an outdoor set up and tear down structure and doesn’t lend itself for use during inclement weather,” said Debbie Smith, administrator for the Chaffey College Industrial Technical Learning Center.
-The InTech Center is situated on on the grounds of California Steel Industries.
+Now it is an outdoor setup that tears down the structure and doesn’t end itself to use during inclement weather,” said Debbie Smith, administrator for the Chaffey College Industrial Technical Learning Center.
+The InTech Center is situated on the grounds of California Steel Industries.

 Chaffey College Leads the Way in Obtaining Grants and Funding